|Women's Right to Know|

 What confirmation must the female provide with regard to having received the required information?

-What materials must the Georgia Department of Public Health (DCH) make available?
+What materials must the Georgia Department of Public Health (DPH) make available?

 What type of physician reporting does this law require?